brandonm9690/brandonm9690.github.io/_posts/2018-12-21-weekly-reflection-14.md

 (put-image (square 180 "solid" "royalblue")
 ```

 This piece of code is the base of the flag and the stripes which make it up.
+Put-image helps the put an image into another image so that it can turn into the Greece Flag.

 ## Program code